 - Renewable software maintenance plans provide for the ongoing update of your digital signage software.
 In an on-premise scenario, you must pay an annual fee for this service.

 - Training sessions are usually billed on an hourly basis.
-While some products require extensive training, the more user friendly options may only require a few hours of training.
+While some products require extensive training, the more user-friendly options may only require a few hours of training.

 - No matter which software you choose, technical support is essential.
 It’s your lifeline whenever problems arise so you should always take into account any support fees when budgeting your project.

 It’s important to note that many cloud-based digital signage software plans include maintenance and support at no extra cost.
-Not having to pay for additional fees is a distinct advantage for small businesses and startups who opt to go SaaS.

 About Navori Labs